martfl/citi-api-sample/README.md

 2. Login to the Citi Developer Hub.

 3. Create a new application.

- a. enter 'https://127.0.0.1:3000/accounts/retrieve' as your redirect URI.
+3a. enter 'https://127.0.0.1:3000/accounts/retrieve' as your redirect URI.

- b.
+3b.
 Write down your client id and client secret (CLIENT_ID, CLIENT_SECRET).

 4. Create a new folder for your sample application.